 Barrier films are an integral part of food packaging solutions, especially in thin plastic-based products.
-Because the overall success of food packaging depends on the efficacy of barrier films, it’s critical to select the right type of film for your specific application.
-In order to do so, several variables should be kept in mind.
+Because the overall success of food packaging depends on the effectiveness of barrier films, it’s critical to select the right type of film for your specific application.
+In order to do so, several variables should be considered.

-Firstly, it’s important to consider the oxygen transfer rate (OTR), a measurement of the amount of oxygen that a film allows to pass through it.
-In most food packaging applications, the less oxygen the better, so high barrier films are a popular choice; they have an oxygen permeability of 10cc or less.
+First, it’s important to consider the oxygen transfer rate (OTR), a measurement of the amount of oxygen that a film allows to pass through it.
+In most food packaging applications, the less oxygen the better, so high barrier films are a popular choice.

 Other important factors include film gauge, clarity, and barrier level, as well as the type of food product being packaged and whether other features — such as UV protection or odor prevention — may be required.
-You’ll also want to consider the necessary converting process to determine how easy it will be to cut the film and bond edges.
+You’ll also want to consider the necessary converting process to determine the how the film trims, and edges bond.

 High Barrier Films for Food Packaging

 There is a wide range of high barrier films available, each offering unique benefits for various types of food products.

 The highly flexible ethylene vinyl alcohol (EVOH) barrier film, for instance, is ideal for fish, poultry, and meat packaging, and can be used as a substrate or as independent packaging material.